Lionsgate in talks to sell Epix stake to MGM, Viacom -sources

 Epix, whose shows include "Berlin Station" and "Graves," has about 14 million subscribers, according to SNL Kagan.
 It is available in over 50 million homes.
 Starz owns a pair of premium cable channels and a streaming service.

-Months after Bob Bakish, who previously ran Viacom's international division, became chief executive officer, the company is looking to become a 50-50 partner in Epix.
+Viacom is looking to become a 50-50 partner in Epix just months after its new CEO Bob Bakish, who previously ran the company's international business, took over.

-Bakish succeeded Philippe Dauman, who tried to sell Viacom's stake in Paramount, setting off a courtroom battle with Viacom's controlling shareholders Sumner and Shari Redstone.
-Dauman resigned last August.
+Bakish succeeded Philippe Dauman, who tried to sell the company's stake in Paramount, setting off a courtroom battle with Viacom's controlling shareholders Sumner and Shari Redstone, which resulted in Dauman's resignation last August.

 Following that battle, the Redstones pushed for Viacom to merge with CBS Corp, which they also control, but abandoned those efforts late last year.